If you wish to be a CLT Member, visit https://highhamclt.weebly.com/ to download a membership form, and for further information about:

-the work achieved so far by members of the Interim Board and Project Group, and next steps
+- the work achieved so far by the members of the Board and Support Group, and next steps

-Working with the Board will be the Project Group: Clive Baker, Paul Brunsden, Amanda Chuter, Sophie Daly, Caroline Dickens, Roger Hall, Adrienne Harper, Sarah Lawton, Roger Lucken, Julie Richardson, Sally Roy.
+Working with the Board is the Support Group: Clive Baker, Paul Brunsden, Caroline Dickens, Roger Hall, Adrienne Harper, Sarah Lawton, Roger Lucken, Julie Richardson, Sally Roy

 High Ham CLT’s mission is to: